elizavetasemenova/prob-epi/01_intro.md

 ## Conda environment

-To run the code examples from the course, the recommended Conda environment can be created as follows:
+To run the code examples from the course, you could either download separate notebooks and run them on Colab, or exxecute the notebooks locally.
+The recommended Conda environment can be created as follows:

 ```
 conda create -n aims python=3.9